-Here at Alexandra Geczi PLLC | Family Law, we have helped hundreds of clients figure out child custody arrangements.
+Here at Alexandra Geczi PLLC, we have helped hundreds of clients figure out child custody arrangements.
 Although the State of Texas sets out a standard possession schedule, that standard may not be a good fit for everyone.
-We have lots of resources to help our clients figure out creative schedules to fit their family needs.
+We also have many resources to help our clients figure out creative schedules to fit their family needs.

 Determining Child Custody